Eiledon/alloworigin/README.md

 **whateverorigin.org is open source and free, why use alloworigin.com?**
 whateverorigin.org is a good alternative to anyorigin.com, but
 it has not been maintained well, thus some basic functions remain [broken](https://github.com/ripper234/Whatever-Origin/issues/10)
-alloworigin.com is an attemp to fix this. alloworigin.com is written in Django, which has awesome community.
+alloworigin.com is an attempt to fix this.
+alloworigin.com is written in Django,
+so all of the Django community can participate in alloworigin.com

+**features**
+1. anonymous get request using tor
+2. reduce change of getting banned from a site using tor
+3.